2. go with a plan (an idea of what you’re looking for – or else you will be overwhelmed!)

 6. check the rack by the fitting room – people grabbed those items to try on for a reason so maybe some of them will be appealing to you

-i went to a thrift store today and i found a michael kors belt in the mens section for only $2!!!posted about 5 years ago
+i went to a thrift store today and i found a michael kors belt in the mens section for only $2!!!posted over 5 years ago

 Make Her Feel Welcome with Chic Points